Mountain-Hydrology-Research-Group/Fluid_Flows/overview/.ipynb_checkpoints/a-syllabus-checkpoint.md

 ### Computing Resources

-For lab activities and assignments, we will be using a [JupyterHub](https://spestana.github.io/data-analysis/resources/b-learning-jupyter.html) computing environment, and programming with [python](https://spestana.github.io/data-analysis/resources/a-learning-python.html).
-(While the course is taught using python, prior versions of the labs in MATLAB are also available by request.)
+For some lab activities and assignments, we will be using a [JupyterHub](https://mountain-hydrology-research-group.github.io/Fluid_Flows/resources/b-learning-jupyter.html) computing environment, and programming with [python](https://mountain-hydrology-research-group.github.io/Fluid_Flows/resources/a-learning-python.html).

 If you need access to a laptop computer (such as if yours breaks) you may check one out from the [Student Technology Loan Program](https://stlp.uw.edu/).
 Please contact me if you need help accessing a computer reliably.

 ### Lectures

-The first half of each class period is reserved for lectures and discussions.
-We will be using Zoom for these live lectures, and to record lectures for later viewing.
+The first hour and a half, twice a week, is reserved for lectures and discussions.
+We will be meeting in person but also using Zoom to live broadcast these for anyone who feels ill or cannot make it to class.
 Lectures will be recorded and made available afterwards.
 Lecture slides will be available on Canvas, along with any additional files for reading.

 ### Labs

-Following a ~5 minute break after each lecture, we will reconvene for the lab portion of the class (this will not be recorded).
-Lab content (jupyter notebooks and data files) can be downloaded directly from the from class website. ([GitHub Option](https://spestana.github.io/data-analysis/resources/b-learning-jupyter.html#working-with-files-on-our-jupyterhub))
+On Tuesdays, we will reconvene for the lab portion of the class (this will not be recorded).
+Lab content (practice problems, jupyter notebooks and data files) can be downloaded directly from the from class website or from canvas. ([GitHub Option](https://mountain-hydrology-research-group.github.io/Fluid_Flows/resources/b-learning-jupyter.html#working-with-files-on-our-jupyterhub))

-We will use classroom space, Zoom breakout rooms, and Slack to work in small groups on Lab excercises.
-As we learn what works and what doesn't in our learning environment, we'll adapt and modify lab logistics.
+We will use classroom space and Slack to work in small groups on Lab excercises.
 Contact the instructor or TA to be added to the Slack workspace.

 ### Homework Assignments

-Homework assignments will be given out on Tuesdays at the beginning of class, and will be **due the following week on Tuesday at the beginning of class (10:30 am, Pacific Time)**.
+Homework assignments will be given out on Tuesdays at the beginning of class, and will be **due the following week on Thursday at the beginning of class (10:00 am, Pacific Time)**.
 Homework questions are posted on the class website along with links to any data files you might need.

 You are encouraged to work together on homeworks and collaborate, but you must turn in your own assignments with your own work.

+For hand-done homework calculations, please scan or take a picture of your work and upload to canvas.

-Make sure that your name and the assignment number are at the top of your notebook file in markdown text.
+For homework using Jupyter notebooks, make sure that your name and the assignment number are at the top of your notebook file in markdown text.
 Your answers should be clearly labeled and written in markdown cells of the notebook.

 Submit your completed homework assignments via Canvas by uploading:
 * Your original .ipynb jupyter notebook file(s)